storiesjs/stories/CONTRIBUTING.md

 share dependencies between them all.

 - `demo`: Set of applications on fifferent frameworks and libraries to test and learn integration with Stories.
-- `lib`: Common and UI libraries as well as integration to supporting frameworks and libraries.
+- `packages`: Common and UI libraries as well as integration to supporting frameworks and libraries.

 **Working on your first Pull Request?** You can learn how from this _free_ series